yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

 _how_ the details are observed and control is exercised.
 A micromanager gives instructions while a good manager defines goals and rules.

-Micromanagers define _algorithms_ for achieving results and insist on them being implemented according to their will.
+Micro-managers define _algorithms_ for achieving results and insist on them being implemented according to their will.
 This is what a micromanager would sound like: